State Gallery of Art, Chitramayee: Art exhibitions

-Community and education

 The gallery has a strong focus on community engagement.
 It provides space and opportunities for local artists and regularly collaborates with educational institutions and independent curators.
-For instance, the "Arts Education: Responding to Changing Landscapes" conference was held at the gallery, bringing together educators and artists to discuss arts education in Southern India.
+For instance, in 2025, the "Arts Education: Responding to Changing Landscapes" conference was held at the gallery, bringing together educators and artists to discuss arts education in Southern India.

 Location and accessibility

 The State Gallery of Art is located at Road Number 1, Kavuri Hills, Madhapur in Hyderabad.
 It can be accessed through private or public transport.